 How will the personal information be used and how long is it kept?

 The personal information will be used to support the university’s Covid-19 response in protecting people from the virus and as part of the national and regional monitoring and response systems.

 The length of time that we store personal data (called a retention period) is directly link to its purpose and how long it is needed.
 This retention period is under constant review as the national and regional reporting requirements are continually evolving and it is not yet fully known how long the personal data will be needed for.
-The retention period is currently set at a maximum of 12 months from the end of the pandemic.
+Unless otherwise specified in this privacy notice, the retention period is currently set at a maximum of 12 months from the end of the pandemic.
 If this retention period needs to be changed it will be updated in this privacy notice.
-After that time we will destroy or fully anonymise the data.
+After that time, we will destroy or fully anonymise the data.
 If the data is fully anonymised it no longer counts as personal data and it may be used for statistical purposes, for example, to monitor the number of people using the online form, or to estimate the number of people using the listed venues on campus.